-Several Greek sector-specific laws apply to personal data collection, use, and disclosure, including:
+Several other Greek laws apply to personal data collection, use, and disclosure, for example:

-- Law 4579/2018 on the Obligations of Air Carriers in Relation to Passenger Name Records Data (in Greek), which transposes the EU Passenger Name Record Directive (Directive (EU) 2016/681) on the use of passenger name record (PNR) data for the prevention, detection, investigation, and prosecution of terrorist offenses and serious crime. - Law 3471/2006 on the Protection of Personal Data and Privacy in the Electronic Telecommunications Sector, as amended, which implements the EU E-Privacy Directive (Directive 2002/58/EC), as amended by the EU Citizens' Rights Directive (Directive 2009/136/EC). - Law 3917/2011 on Retention of Data Generated or Processed in Connection with Providing Publicly Available Electronic Communications Services or Public Communications Networks, Use of Surveillance Systems to Receive or Record Audio or Video in Public Places, and Relevant Provisions (in Greek), which regulates the retention of collected or processed personal data and transposed EU Directive 2006/24/EC. - Legislative Decree 1059/1971, as amended, which regulates bank secrecy. - Article 40 of Law 3259/2004, as amended, which regulates retention of data related to economic behavior. - Law 4557/2018 on the Prevention of the Use of the Financial System for the Purposes of Money Laundering or Terrorist Financing, as amended, which implements Directive (EU) 2015/849, in combination with Law 3932/2011 on the Establishment of an Anti-Money Laundering Authority.
+- Law 4579/2018 on the Obligations of Air Carriers in Relation to Passenger Name Records Data (in Greek), which transposes the EU Passenger Name Record Directive (Directive (EU) 2016/681) on the use of passenger name record (PNR) data for the prevention, detection, investigation, and prosecution of terrorist offenses and serious crime. - Law 3471/2006 on the Protection of Personal Data and Privacy in the Electronic Telecommunications Sector, as amended (in Greek), which implements the EU E-Privacy Directive (Directive 2002/58/EC), as amended by the EU Citizens' Rights Directive (Directive 2009/136/EC). - Legislative Decree 1059/1971, as amended, which regulates bank secrecy. - Article 40 of Law 3259/2004, as amended, which regulates retention of data related to economic behavior. - Law 4557/2018 on the Prevention of the Use of the Financial System for the Purposes of Money Laundering or Terrorist Financing, as amended, which implements Directive (EU) 2015/849, in combination with Law 3932/2011 on the Establishment of an Anti-Money Laundering Authority.

-For more on EU sectoral laws that apply in Greece but that are beyond the scope of this Q&A, see Country Q&A, Data Protection in the EU: Overview: Sectoral Laws.
+The details of these other laws are outside the scope of this Q&A, which focuses on the GDPR and the Data Protection Law.
+For more on other relevant EU laws that apply in Greece but are beyond the scope of this Q&A, see Country Q&A, Data Protection in the EU: Overview: Other Relevant Laws.